welbymcroberts/routeros_exporter/README.md

 3. Environment variables All configuration variables can be prefixed with ROUTEROS_ to override the configuration files.
    The seperator used is __.

+4. Some parts of the configuration can also be overriden as part of the Probe request its self.

 An exmaple setup might be as follows

 * default.toml